Gilgamech/website/Gillogisms.md

 1. Pollution is dumping useful raw materials into the environment.
 Carbon monoxide is a powerful reducing agent and hugely valuable to industry, and we dump it out of our cars instead of capturing it.
 (The CO molecule's carbon's 2 free hands want to hold an Oxygen atom's 2 free hands to become relatively-inert CO2.)
 1. Power is the ability to do things, and one of the powers of a deity is making their other powers look effortless - as though they are doing nothing at all.
 1. Power over others as power over your own impatience.
-1. Pressure treated wood rusts nails
+1. Pressure treated wood rusts nails.
 1. Praying is literally the least you can do. - 2013 - Sometimes it's also the most you can do. - 2018 - Maybe it's better for certain people to be praying, instead of doing more, because anything more they do makes it worse. - 2022
 1. Prices are one of the primary ways that people in Western nations communicate value with each other.
 1. Printing money is a transfer of asset value, taking a fraction of every piece of existing currency, and reassembling the value as freshly-generated currency.
 It spreads out the existing amount of human value across more representation.